camunda/camunda-docs/docs/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 Camunda Platform 8 internals that usually come with [job workers](../../../concepts/job-workers.md).

-The SDK provides API for common connector operations, such as:
+The SDK provides APIs for common connector operations, such as:

 - Fetching and deserializing input data
 - Validating input data